Aashish-Chapagain/simplechatbot/README.md

 Install Python and Flask.

-Install Ollama and download the desired model.
+Install Ollama and download the desired model (mistral is used in this project).

 Install necessary Python modules (requests, python-dotenv).